cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-london-2018.md

 This course is based on proven and practical techniques, which we've taught to hundreds of ambitious teams around the world.

 Both days will be led by **Aslak Hellesøy**, the creator of Cucumber and author of The Cucumber Book.
-A rare opportunity to learn about Cucumber and BDD from the creator himself.
+A rare opportunity to learn about Cucumber and BDD from the creator himself. **Jon Jagger**, an experienced Agile coach and author will co-teach the course.

 Discover how BDD can help your organisation by downloading our [BDD Benefits PDF](https://cucumber.io/bdd-benefits.pdf).